o1-labs/o1js/README-dev.md

 This command compiles the TypeScript source files, making them ready for use.
 The compiled OCaml and WebAssembly artifacts are version-controlled to simplify the build process for end users.
 These artifacts are stored under `src/bindings/compiled` and contain the artifacts needed for both node and web builds.
 These files only have to be regenerated if there are changes to the OCaml or Rust source files.

+## Building with nix

+Much like the mina repo, we use the nix registry to conveniently handle git submodules.
+You can enter the devshell with `./pin.sh` and `nix develop o1js#default` or by using the direnv with the `.envrc` provided.

 ## Building Bindings

 To regenerate the OCaml and WebAssembly artifacts, you can do so within the o1js repo.
 The [bindings](https://github.com/o1-labs/o1js-bindings) and [Mina](https://github.com/MinaProtocol/mina) repos are both submodules of o1js so you can build them from within the o1js repo.